- Surgical trauma, gum disease and faulty implant design are some of the causes of a loose implant.

 Picture by Authority Dental under CC 2.0 license

-Most often the patient is able to determine by his or herself that a part of the prosthesis is loose.
+Most often, the patient can determine for himself or herself that a part of the prosthesis is loose.
 Touching it with your tongue or fingers might be enough to recognize a problem.
 It is important to contact a dentist immediately in order to prevent further damage.

 Signs of a dental implant loosening include:

-If you notice these symptoms and report them to your dentist, they will likely perform an X-ray.
+If you notice these symptoms, report them to your dentist; they will likely order an X-ray.
 A clinical inspection will then reveal which part is moving, as it might not be the implant itself.

 More often than not, it is the abutment or crown that is loose.
 This is good news, as the whole implant fixture may not have to be removed from the bone.
-All mobility to do with an implant is bad, nonetheless, and should be dealt with as soon as possible.
+All mobility related to an implant is impaired, nonetheless, and should be dealt with as soon as possible.

-Diagnosis and treatment may be more difficult in cases when one implant supports two or more crowns or even a denture.
+Diagnosis and treatment may be more difficult when one implant supports two or more crowns, or even a denture.

 Causes of a loose dental implant